 Manufacturing Optimization Techniques

-While these techniques are widely used across various industries for process improvement, they hold particular significance in manufacturing optimization.
+While these techniques are widely used across various industries for process improvement, they are significant in manufacturing optimization.
 They are proven strategies to enhance efficiency, reduce waste, and improve overall productivity.

-• VSM (Value Stream Mapping): VSM is a lean-management method for analyzing the current state and designing a future state for the series of events that take a product or service from its beginning through to the customer, with the goal of improving efficiencies and reducing waste.
+- VSM (Value Stream Mapping): VSM is a lean-management method for analyzing the current state and designing a future state for the series of events that take a product or service from its beginning to the customer, aiming to improve efficiencies and reduce waste.

 Benefits of Optimizing Processes and Production